pg-aws/cybercon2023-devsecops-workshop/README.md

 ## Lab Envrionment Setup
 In this section, you will deploy the DevSecOps pipeline and initiate it.
 You will use the CloudFormation templates provided in each scenario to trigger the pipeline.

-From this project download the **lambda.zip** and import to Lambda.
-The lambda function will be used with the DevSecOps pipeline to export the findings to SecurityHub.

 For building the CI/CD pipeline, you will use AWS managed services “AWS CodeCommit”, “AWS CodeBuild”, and “AWS CodePipeline”.
 For additional information on AWS DevOps tools and services, please refer to [AWS DevOps](https://aws.amazon.com/devops/).

 [AWS CodeCommit](https://aws.amazon.com/devops/) – A fully managed source control service that hosts secure Git-based repositories.